tytydraco/yessleep/out/A_note_left_by_each_of_the_bodies_read_Threads_loose_Be_back_soon.md

 *“Sir - Detective Ambrose - with all due respect, I’ve worked hand-in-hand with your department for decades.
 It hasn’t always been a perfectly amicable relationship, but not once has a detective outright refused to give me pertinent information.”*

-***“That’s out of your scope, Vivian.*****”** He repeated himself, but much louder, over-enunciating each syllable, giving the statement an almost concussive quality - a series of rapid punches aimed at my torso.
+***“That’s out of your scope, Vivian.*****”** He repeated, but much louder, over-enunciating each syllable, giving the statement an almost concussive quality - a series of rapid punches aimed at my torso.
 Despite the shouting, that impish smirk never left his face.
 He bellowed straight through the smile like it wasn’t even there.

 The outburst left me slack-jawed.
 My head swiveled, peering down the hall, looking for someone to act as an impromptu referee for this bizarre interaction, to no avail.
 Ambrose’s office was in the station’s sublevel.
 Foot traffic was minimal.